tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 - Thank the EMTs for taking care of our trashy brethren.

 - Coat/clothes check is usually a bitch.
 Lines are long.
 Plan accordingly.
-We usually plan hoe-optional ensembles that are not dependent on checking shorts and not bringing jackets.
+We usually plan hoe-optional ensembles that are not dependent on checking shorts – and we don’t jackets.

 - Never mix G and alcohol, or G and other depressants.
 Know your mLs.
-When in doubt, wait a half hour or stop altogether.
+Just one milliliter – 1/5 of teaspoon! – can be the difference between being persuadable versus your knees buckling and your friends pissed they have to take you home (or so pissed they hand you off to the EMT).
+When in doubt, wait an hour or stop altogether.
 If you forget if you already put it in that drink, throw the drink out, start again.
 Don’t leave drinks unattended.

 - If everyone around you looks like you, go somewhere else.
-It’s not just a bunch of hairy white guys only into guys that look just like them.
-But wypipo do move in herds.
+It’s not just a bunch of hairy white guys only interested in fucking their mirror image.

-- “I’ve been looking all night for you!”
-No. Stop it.
-Don’t spend a party looking around for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
+- Don’t spend a party looking around for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
 You are where you are.
 Be there.

 - Don’t grab piercings without asking first.